On this page

 Understanding your business contract responsibilities will ensure there are no surprises to your business operations that could result in interruptions and loss of revenue.

-- review all key contracts in the business such as leases, hire purchase agreements, staff contracts, insurances, rentals, utilities etc against business needs
+- Review all key contracts in the business – such as leases, hire purchase agreements, staff contracts, insurances, rentals, utilities – against business needs.

-- if during the review you highlight possible changes or improvements, negotiate with the supplier for these changes.
+- If during the review you discover possible changes or improvements, negotiate with the supplier for these changes.

 When managing business contracts and compliance:

-- keep all key business contracts filed together in a safe and easy to access place.
-Consider keeping copies offsite so that you have a back up in case of fire or other disaster
+- keep all key business contracts filed together in a safe, easy accessible place – consider keeping copies offsite so you have a back-up in case of fire or another emergency crisis

-- where compliance requirements are assigned to a staff member, regularly check they are meeting the requirements
+- where compliance requirements are assigned to a staff member, regularly check they're meeting the requirements

-- read the entire contract and make sure you understand what is required from the business.
-If there are words or terms you aren't sure of, ask for them to be explained
+- read the entire contract and make sure you understand what's required from the business – if there are words or terms you're not sure of, ask for an explanation

 - think about any potential problems that may arise in your business – consider the impact on your major contracts and then discuss these with the supplier.